-The net proceeds from the sale of the Shares will be received by the Selling Stockholders.
-None of the proceeds from any sales by the Selling Stockholders will be received by the Company.
-The Company may receive up to \$32,090,000 in the event the Selling Stockholders exercise the warrants or stock options held by them in order to obtain the underlying Shares.
+The net proceeds from the sale of the Shares will be received by the Selling Stockholder.
+None of the proceeds from any sales by the Selling Stockholder will be received by the Company.
+The Company may receive up to \$500,000 in the event the Selling Stockholder exercises options to obtain the underlying Shares.